Immersive Learning Platform

 Courses are short, engaging experiences that are focused on learning objectives.
 They should aim to take 15 minutes maximum, should be visual and engaging with no long-form text.
 They do not link to other websites or take the learner out of the experience.
 They include 360 or standard interactive video and photographs, voice recordings, short text, decisions, answers, and responses.
 They should be designed around a scenario, putting the learner in an environment or situation and giving them decisions to make with branching to see the impact of those decisions.
 They can include assessments to demonstrate understanding.

 On the Home screen are all the courses in the organization that you can access.
-Click edit to open then in storyboard mode.
+Click the course thumb to open then in storyboard mode.
 If you don't have permission to edit the course you can click view to open the course storyboard mode and preview the course.
-You can also copy or delete a course from the course menu (…).
+You can also copy, share or delete a course from the course menu ( click …).

 You can click create a course to start a new course.
 This will open the course settings view where you should give the course a unique title and any other details you have at this time.
 Click Get Started to begin editing.
 Alternatively, some course templates may be available, if so click a template to create a copy you can edit.